 The activities associated with this Community Relations Plan (CRP) are designed to keep area residents informed of cleanup actions and allow them ongoing opportunities to participate in the decision-making process.
 The Depot will conduct community relations activities that will coincide with technical activities on the Depot to ensure that information is received in a timely manner by the public.
-Timing of community relations activities is shown in Section 4.2.

 The Depot's CRP serves as a planning document for community relations activities designed to inform and involve.
-As a living document guiding the Depot through the ongoing process of outreach and communication to the community, the Community Relations Plan activities involve several elements including the following:
+It is a living document that guides the Depot through the ongoing process of outreach and communication to the community.
+The CRP activities are involved with several elements including the following:

-Restoration Advisory Board - The Depot Restoration Advisory Board (RAB) meets the third Thursday of every month, unless RAB members decide otherwise, in the Depot Commander's Conference Room.
+• Restoration Advisory Board - The Depot Restoration Advisory Board (RAB) meets the third Thursday of every month, unless RAB members decide otherwise, in the Depot's Conference Room.
 The RAB welcomes members of the public to attend these meetings.
-The Depot converted its Technical Review Committee to a RAB in July 1994 to more fully involve the local community.
 The RAB serves as a forum for discussion of environmental cleanup and property reuse information between the public and the government agencies involved.
 RAB members assist the Depot in sharing information with the local community.
 The community is well represented by leaders of local community groups, citizen representatives and local public officials.
 Other members of the RAB include EPA, TDEC, Memphis/Shelby County Health Department and Memphis Light, Gas and Water Division.
+Refer to Appendix D for contact information for each organization.